Alexhb61/data-over-audio/FractionalFrequencies.md

 ## Construction:
 We will send 2SNR bits in a burst of 1 second over both channels.
 Let k be the SNR in volts squared.
-Let the signal have 2-norm ```sqrt(k)``` When the noise vector has 2-norm less than ```1```, the process will have successfully sent k bits.
+Let the signal have 2-norm ```sqrt(k)``` When the noise vector has 2-norm less than ```1```, the process will have successfully sent 2k bits.
-We will be using the leading principal k by k submatrix of the k^2 discrete fourier transform; notably, call it V (scale it by sqrt(k) ).
+We will be using the leading principal k by k submatrix of the k^2 discrete fourier transform; notably, call it V (scale it by sqrt(k) when compared to the unitary matrix).
 We encode our 2k bits as a vector of +/-1+/-i instead of zeros and 1s.
 1. V^(-1)d = s #encode signal into frequencies between 0 and 1.
 2. signal_0 = s + s* ; signal_1 = i(s - s*) Now we have two real signals